What Factors Influence Online Reputation?

 Factors that influence reputation

-The things that a business does (or does not do) are certainly one of the largest factors influencing online reputation, but what happens after that is up to various online platforms.
+The things that a business does (or does not do) are certainly among the largest factors influencing online reputation, but what happens after that is up to various online platforms.
 At the top of that list is Google.

 • Search engine results: The first page of search engine results is critical in forming first impressions of your brand.
 Anything negative on this page can cause people to lose trust in your brand.
 Search engines include Google, Bing, Yahoo, Amazon, YouTube, and others.